bartenbach/pumpkins_pool/README.md

 **5%** of all profits go directly towards clean energy.

 ### Decentralized 🕸️
 Stakeholders help keep Solana decentralized.
-By investing in independently owned and operated pools, they prevent corporate takeover and giant clusters from forming in the same datacenter.
+Diversifying prevents corporate takeover and giant clusters from forming in datacenters.

 This keeps Solana distributed, fair, and unbiased.